 When it started developing, this kind of software was rather clunky, inefficient, and not that easy to use, but as time passed, it improved drastically.
 Many companies are switching to this approach regarding surveying and testing employees.

-Exam & Survey Software vs. the Conventional Approach
+Exam & Survey Software vs. The Conventional Approach

-In this post, we’d like to sum up some of the differences between using exam software, as well as survey software as a means of employee evaluation in your company, and the conventional approach where everything is done by pen and paper, ultimately trying to figure out which approach is more efficient, and will thus help save the company both time and money.
+In this post, we’d like to sum up some of the differences between using exam software, as well as survey software as a means of employee evaluation in your company, and the conventional approach where everything is done by pen and paper, ultimately trying to figure out which approach is more efficient and will thus help save the company both time and money.

 The problem with this approach is that it takes a considerable amount of time, and when you have a lot of employees, it is a very tedious process.
-If your number of workers is twenty or less, it might make less sense to invest in a good piece of survey software, but as soon as that number grows you’ll see that the workload can get a bit out of hand.
+If your number of workers is twenty or fewer, it might make less sense to invest in a good piece of survey software, but as soon as that number grows, you’ll see that the workload can get a bit out of hand.